 5.0 AHSN support for the project and key deliverables

-EMAHSN and WMAHSN will utilise allocated resources to facilitate the project within the East and West Midlands healthcare economies.
+EMAHSN and WMAHSN will utilise allocated resources to facilitate the project within the East and West Midlands health and social care economies.

-AHSNs will work with project partners to lead an at-pace pilot of an approach to managing deterioration amongst people with a learning disability living in supported living settings
+AHSN’s will work with project partners to lead an at-pace pilot of an approach to managing deterioration amongst people with a learning disability living in supported living settings

-AHSNs will support this local project utilising skills and experience they have within the Patient Safety Collaborative., this project is not part of the work commissioned nationally as part of the National Patient Safety improvement programmes.
+AHSNs will support this local project utilising skills and experience they have within the Patient Safety Collaborative, this project is not part of the work commissioned nationally as part of the National Patient Safety improvement programmes.

 To facilitate rapid mobilization East Midlands AHSN will procure a dedicated Senior Programme manager with experience of the national deterioration safety improvement agenda to lead the programme delivery for the first 6 month of the programme.
 This function will be recruited to for the remainder of the project via a secondment or fixed term post.